-Once the full Exploration Phase is complete, participants will take a 5-minute break before starting the final phase: Memory Tests.
-As in Cen et al. (2024), we will conduct three memory tests in a fixed order.
-The first two memory tests – a room drawing task and a free recall task – will be administered simultaneously.
-On each trial, participants will see an image of a room label corresponding to one of the rooms that they previously explored (e.g., ‘Lounge').
+Once the full Exploration Phase is complete, participants will take a 5-minute break (during which they will be asked to complete a series of math problems as a distractor task) before starting the final phase: the Memory Test.
+On each trial, participants will be provided with a sheet of paper marked with a label that corresponds to one of the rooms that they previously explored (e.g., ‘Lounge') and an anonymized participant identifier.
 Room labels will be presented in a random order.
-For each label, participants will be first be asked to sketch the corresponding top-down room layout on a provided piece of paper (marked with the room label and an anonymized participant identifier).
-Then, they will be asked to input a written description of the room into an on-screen text prompt.
-In each case, participants will be asked to supply as much detail as they can recall.
-By way of instruction, participants will be provided with sample sketches and descriptions corresponding to the two rooms that were encountered in the Familiarization Phase (the Bridal Shop and the Cinema).
+For each label, participants will be asked to sketch the corresponding top-down room layout in as much detail as they can recall.
+By way of instruction, participants will be provided with sample sketches corresponding to the two rooms that were encountered in the Familiarization Phase (the Bridal Shop and the Cinema).
 Participants will also be instructed that the artistic quality of their drawings is irrelevant; rather than attempting to accurately draw the objects in each room, they are welcome to draw simple labelled boxes (e.g., ‘chair’) in the appropriate positions.

-Finally, participants will complete an Introspective Recall task wherein they watch screen-captured recordings of their prior exploration of each virtual room.
-While watching, participants will periodically be prompted to recall and report what they were thinking as they originally explored.
-Participants will have the option of pulling up this recall prompt themselves by pressing the spacebar; alternatively, the prompt will automatically appear after any 7.0 s interval without participant input.
-As above, room order will be randomized.

-Critically, Cen et al. (2024) only developed a coding scheme for and analysed the results of the room drawing task.
-Likewise, the room drawing task will comprise our critical memory test measure.
-The remaining two memory tests (free recall and introspective recall) are not critical to our hypotheses, nor are they included in our preregistered analysis plan.
-However, we have incorporated them in our methodology (1) to ensure full replication of Cen et al. (2024), and (2) because the data arising from them might prove useful for developing coding schemes and planning future research projects.

 Passive Group Procedure

-Participants in the Passive Group (N = 60) will undergo the same procedures as above, except that they will be yoked to members of the Active Group.
+Participants in the Passive Group will undergo the same procedures as above, except that they will be yoked to members of the Active Group.
 Functionally, this manipulation entails two procedural changes.
 First, Passive Group participants will encounter the virtual rooms in a non-random order; instead, across all phases, they will experience the same room order that was previously experienced by their yoked Active Group participant.
 Second, and critically, Passive Group participants will not have the opportunity to actively direct their own exploration through the virtual rooms.
-On each trial, Passive Group participants will still self-report their curiosity, navigate freely down the pier toward the room, and press the ‘E’ key on their keyboard when they are ready to enter it.
+On each trial, Passive Group participants will still self-report their curiosity based on a given room label (e.g., ‘Lounge’), navigate freely down the pier toward the room, and press the ‘E’ key on their keyboard when they reach the room entrance.
 However, once this key is pressed, Passive Group participants will watch a screen-captured video of the yoked Active Group participant’s prior exploration through the relevant room.
 Once the video concludes, Passive Group participants will self-report their interest before progressing to the next trial.

 Analysis Plan